gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 Binary timing durations are expressed in microseconds.

 ### Basic physical connector
 For cheap and low power applications the suggested connector on device's side is a male header "servo" connector (composed by 3 pins with 2.54mm pitch).
-Female header 24-20AWG "servo wire" can be used for wiring which size and length should be carefully selected depending on the overall application's power supply requirements and selected components maximum rating.
+Female header 24-20AWG "servo wire" can be used for wiring which size and length should be carefully selected taking in consideration the overall application's power supply requirements and selected components' maximum rating.

+Pinout:
+- PJDL input/output signal (white or yellow)
+- Unregulated power supply (red)
+- Ground (black)

 ```cpp
    DEVICE MALE